gio-js/xfsm/README.md

   * states transitions will be defined by the business logic (at runtime) during the item elaboration
   * provide a web statistics dashboard (ie: tot. number of elements, amount of elements based on current status, last errors, ecc...)
   * provide a rest api interface which provides the same statistics as above and add some interationcs features (ie. add new elements, retrieve a specific element, etc.)
+## Restrictions
+  * Collection items must be of the same complex type
 ## What's up to the developer who's using this lib
   * states definitions: has to implements the required IState concrete business logic
   * states transitions: into the business logic, when required, has to use the lib api in order to move the item in the next status